tzeitim/genome-blender/README.md

 # Notes
 The current scripts by no means represent real information.
 They are just a cartoon if how I imagine things to work.
 This of course could be fed with real data (not sure yet what type) and draw something more "real".

-Due to attention to other projects this libraries are considered unfinished work.
+Due to attention to other projects this libraries are considered as stand-by.

 Please feel free to take over the project or contribute.
 Just drop a line.